edidonato1/Pops_Liquor_Cabinet/README.md

 10.13 - Added horizontal scroll menu to UI.
       - As opposed to initial wireframes mockup, gives the user full full access to the features of the app from the home menu

+10.15 - Added Tasting notes functionality.
+      - While bottle is selected in UpdateBottle component, user can choose to add, edit, or remove tasting notes for the current selection.
+        - This is the one optional field in the AddBottle component, and is meant to be updated with time.